dortania/OpenCore-Install-Guide/post-install/multiboot/bootcamp.md

 ## Booting Windows results in BlueScreen or Linux crashes

 This is due to alignment issues, make sure `SyncRuntimePermissions` is enabled on firmwares supporting MATs.
 Check your logs whether your firmware supports Memory Attribute Tables(generally seen on 2018 firmwares and newer)

+For Z390 and newer motherboards, you'll also want to enable `ProtectUefiServices` to ensure OpenCore's patches are applying correctly.

+If your firmware is is quite old(generally 2013 and older), you'll want to enable `ProtectMemoryRegions`.

+Due to the variations of firmwares from vendor to vendor, you'll need to play around with the combination of these 3 quirks and see which works best.

 Common Windows error code: